CMG Spring Festival Gala

-The CMG New Year's Gala, formerly known as the CCTV New Year's Gala, also known as the Spring Festival Gala, and commonly abbreviated in Chinese as Chunwan (春晚 (spring evening)), is a Chinese New Year special produced by China Media Group (CMG).
-It is broadcast annually on the Chinese New Year's Eve on its flagship CCTV-1 and internationally through the China Global Television Network The Gala has the largest audience of any entertainment show in the world, and is recognized by Guinness World Records as the world's most watched television program.
-Advertising to the show's producers, the 2018 edition of the Gala attracted more than one billion viewers.
+The CMG Spring Festival Gala (formerly known as the CCTV New Year's Gala; commonly abbreviated in Chinese as Chunwan or 春晚) is a Chinese New Year special gala produced by China Media Group (CMG).
+The Gala is a live variety show featuring music, dance, and comedy performances alongside official messaging, held annually on Chinese New Year's Eve since it was first aired in February 1983.
+It was recognized by Guinness World Records as the most watched national network TV broadcast in 2012 and is widely recognized as the world's most watched television program.

-The program is a variety show, often featuring music, dance, comedy, and drama performances.
-It has become a ritual for many Chinese families, including overseas Chinese, to watch the show on Chinese New Year's Eve.
-Many Chunwan performers have emerged as household names in China solely as a result of their recurring appearances on the program.

 History

 In the early 1980s, CCTV director Huang Yihe proposed the idea of hosting a televised party to celebrate the Chinese New Year, and the first CCTV New Year's Gala aired in 1983.
 Operating on a very low budget, Huang was given a studio of 600 m2, which could accommodate only 60 staff members and 200 guests.
 With no money for recording and editing, the show was improvised and broadcast live.
 It was hosted by Liu Xiaoqing, Ma Ji, Jiang Kun, and Wang Jingyu, and the studio had four telephones accepting live requests from callers nationwide.
 The popular singer Li Guyi ended the night with nine performances, and the cohost Jiang Kun performed three xiangsheng comedies.
 Huang and his colleagues took considerable political risk broadcasting the live show, as pop singers such as Li Guyi were at the time under attack by hardliners as "spiritual pollution", and one of her most popular songs, Hometown Love (乡恋), was still officially banned.
 With the permission from Wu Lengxi, the Minister of Radio and Television who was in the audience, Li Guyi performed the song for the first time on national TV.

 After the first New Year Gala proved a huge hit with viewers nationwide, Wu was tasked with directing the second edition.
 At the time, China and Britain were under intense negotiation over the Sino-British Joint Declaration on the status of Hong Kong.
 Huang came up with the idea of inviting the amateur Hong Kong singer Cheung Ming-man to perform at his show.
 It was then unprecedented for a Hong Kong entertainer to perform on Chinese TV and his request met significant resistance.
 Huang persistently lobbied government officials and eventually gained their approval.
 Cheung's performance of the patriotic song "My Chinese Heart" at the 1984 gala made him a household name in China.